“So powerful is the light of unity that it can illuminate the whole earth.”

 Before His passing Baha’u’llah established a distinctive unity in the form of His Covenant.

-As more people come in contact with the stories and teaching of these two Divine Messengers, they become inspired to build inclusive communities.
-They strive to follow the teaching of the Bab and Baha’u’llah to create a better world.
+As more people come in contact with the stories and teachings of these two Divine Messengers, they become inspired to build inclusive communities.
+They strive to follow the teachings of the Báb and Baha’u’llah to create a better world.

 He encouraged people to let go of superstition, dogma and dependence on clergy, and to view their fellow human beings as beautiful creations of God, worthy of respect.